 Rocky Mountain Maine Coons is a cattery located in Idaho Springs.

-Specializing in CFA certified, American, and European Champion bloodlines, their cats are show quality and occasionally have polydactyl toes.
+Specializing in CFA-certified, American, and European Champion bloodlines, their cats show quality and occasionally have polydactyl toes.

 Rocky Mountain Maine Coons aims to share their love of the Maine Coon breed with as many people as possible.

 They are one of the newer breeders, having only been in business for a few years now.
 But that does not mean their cats are less beautiful than the other breeders on this list.

 The Maine Coon kittens are raised in a safe, loving environment, and the buyer is asked to share a little bit about themselves so the cattery has an idea of where their kittens are going.

 Website: rockymtnmainecoons.com Email: email@example.com

 Previously called Maine Coon Co., Morningside Meow is located in Colorado Springs, and sells CFA and TICA-certified cats.